Water as Protector: Divinities of Vodoun in Benin

 Perhaps honouring our connection to the natural world means allowing space for stories of life-saving lakes and crocodiles, of powerful favours from divinities, and of the protective magic of water living right beneath our skin.

-Délani Valin is a Cree-Métis writer with a Bachelor of Arts in Creative Writing from Vancouver Island University.
+Délani Valin is the editor at Culturally Modified.
+She is a Cree-Métis writer with a Bachelor of Arts in Creative Writing from Vancouver Island University.
 She writes poetry, fiction, and non-fiction about culture and identity.
 Her work has been awarded the Malahat Review's Long Poem Prize, and subTerrain's Lush Triumphant Literary Award.
 She was nominated for a 2018 National Magazine Award.